Experience and Case List

 • Montana Water Rights Settlement: Facilitator for Flathead Indian Reservation Water Rights Settlement.
 He worked as the neutral facilitator to assist the Confederated Salish and Kootenai Tribes, State of Montana, the Federal government, and irrigators in the negotiation of a comprehensive water rights settlement on the Flathead Indian Reservation.
 The parties reached a settlement that was approved by the Montana Legislature.
 Assisting in the implementation of the settlement.
 See: http://www.dnrc.mt.gov/rwrcc/Compacts/CSKT/Default.asp

-• Lewiston Orchards Project Water Exchange: Facilitator for the development of water exchange and title transfer appendices and workplan by the Bureau of Reclamation, Bureau of Indian Affairs, Nez Perce Tribe, and Lewiston Orchards Irrigation District as part of a settlement of litigation.
-Facilitated the development of a Title Transfer MOA that addresses the tasks and funding for the NEPA environmental compliance activities.
-Assisting the parties in the implementation of the settlement and preparation of Title Transfer Agreement.
+• Lewiston Orchards Project Water Exchange: Facilitator for the development of water exchange and title transfer appendices by the Bureau of Reclamation, Bureau of Indian Affairs, Nez Perce Tribe, and Lewiston Orchards Irrigation District as part of a settlement of litigation.
+Assisting the parties in the implementation of the settlement and preparation of a Title Transfer Agreement.

 • Wapato Irrigation District Settlement: Facilitator for a settlement between the Department of the Interior and Yakama Nation regarding operations, maintenance, and construction issues.
 Assisting in the implementation of the settlement.

 • U.S. v Anderson Mediation: Mediator for discussions among the Washington Department of Ecology, Spokane Tribe, U.S. Department of the Interior, and U.S. Department of Justice.